Our Rating System

 Wine 360s: beyond 100 points

 The Real Review comes with our unique Wine 360s, a simple approach for consumers to identify great wines and value for money.
 The Certificates of Excellence, Top Wineries lists, Top Wines lists, Top Rank and Top Value awards give you exciting new marketing angles to showcase a winery’s wines to their customers.

-In many ways more interesting than a 100pt rating, the ranking shows where a wine stands relative to its peers of the same variety/style and region.
+In many ways more interesting than a 100pt rating, the wine’s ranking shows where it stands relative to its peers of the same variety/style and region.

 Show the value-for-money of a wine based on the average price to be paid for the same quality level and variety/style.